nicholasmr/specfab/docs/wavepropagation-elastic.md

 If grains are approximately transversely isotropic, the grain elastic behaviour can be modelled using the [transversely isotropic elastic constitutive equation](constitutive-elastic.md).
 This requires specifying the three grain parameters $\lambda$, $\mu$, $\hat{\lambda}$, $\hat{\mu}$, $\hat{\gamma}$, and the Voigt&mdash;Reuss weight $\alpha$.

-!!! warning "Grain parameters"
-    The grain parameters should be understood as the *effective* polycrystal values needed to reproduce experimental results, and not measured values derived from experiments on single crystals.

 ### Example for glacier ice